rhodesintel/rhodes-french/COMPUTER-USE-ISSUES.md

 - Typing went to wrong place (not URL bar?)
 - Need to verify URL bar is focused before typing
 - Should use xdotool key ctrl+l to focus URL bar explicitly

+### ERROR: Forgot to update firestoreEnabled check
+- Replaced Firebase with Google Sheets but left `firestoreEnabled` check
+- Should have changed to `SHEETS_WEBHOOK_URL` check immediately
+- Trivial oversight that broke the entire feature
+- **Always search for all references when changing a system**